A-Chewy-1/lil-bits/README.md

 This bot uses "bits" as its default unit.

+Run "npm i" in source directory to meet dependencies.

 To run the bot use node index.js from the console in the source directory.